fastverse/fastverse/README.md

 ### Suggested Extensions

 High-performing packages for different data manipulation and statistical computing topics are suggested below.
-Each topic as a 2-character topic-id, which can be used to quickly attach all available packages with `fastvere_extend(topcis = c(..id's..))`, and to install missing packages by adding argument `install = TRUE`.
+Each topic has a 2-character topic-id, which can be used to quickly attach all available packages with `fastvere_extend(topcis = c(..id's..))`, and to install missing packages by adding argument `install = TRUE`.
 The majority of these packages provide compiled code and have few dependencies.
 The total (recursive) dependency count is indicated for each package.

 ***